-We believe in contributing towards a better community.
+We are a small not-for-profit who believes in contributing towards a better community.

 The Stephanie Alexander Kitchen Garden Foundation aims to positively influence the eating habits of children, for life, in an effort to address the increasing crisis of childhood obesity (currently one in four Australian children).
 The Foundation provides skills, support and inspiration to schools delivering the Stephanie Alexander Kitchen Garden National Program.
 By June 2015 800 schools across Australia will be running the Program, actively engaging more than 100,000 children annually.